ryanstewart1996/Pypeline/README.md

 for very long segments of pipe (200km-500km)
 • Apply the fluid mechanic functions created during development of this software to other fluid applications and problems

-This project may, or may not, be developed further.
+This project is mostly dead.
 There are lots of areas to improve.
-Feel free to share or edit this code!